 These sites combined with the quiet and sense of peace that easily overtakes you without the worries of your life back on shore to distract you make it easy to see why snorkeling is such a popular pastime – but the fact that the waters are warm, the currents are weak, and the visibility is superb amplify the draw to this sport.

-If you're ready to see below the water's surface you might want to visit Ship's Channel Cay.
+If you're ready to explore what's down below you should consider a visit to Ship's Channel Cay.
 This site is a popular stop on speedboat tours offered by local operators, and is rarely accessible otherwise.
 As part of your stop here, you can don snorkeling gear just off shore and encounter stingrays and nurse sharks.
-This snorkeling site is located on Ship Channel Cay, in the southwestern part of Eleuthera.
+This snorkeling site is found on Ship Channel Cay, in the southwestern part of Eleuthera.

 A third place to consider is.
 This well secluded site is best known for its abundance of octopus which snorkelers have a great deal of fun interacting with.